jgraef/vox-format/README.md

     vox-tool <SUBCOMMAND>

 FLAGS:
+    -h, --help
-    -h, --help       Prints help information
+            Prints help information

+    -V, --version
-    -V, --version    Prints version information
+            Prints version information

 SUBCOMMANDS:
+    export-palette    Exports a palette as image
-    help     Prints this message or the help of the given subcommand(s) strip    Strips chunks from the VOX file
+    help              Prints this message or the help of the given subcommand(s) print-info        Prints info about a VOX file set-palette       Replaces the palette in a VOX file strip             Strips chunks from the VOX file
 ```